JT5519/Spirit-In-Me/README.md

 * You play as a hunter of supernatural entities that also has a special ability to leave their physical body as a spirit and beat the shit out of supernatural entities
 * 20 minutes of story driven gameplay
 * A challenging enemy AI
-* Exploration and mystery components that are essential to solve to beat the game
+* Significant exploration and mystery components
-* Freedom to free roam
+* Free roam